mbachmann/java-development-environment-installation/readme/windows.md

 ###  5. Check the install path of git

-Open a _Cmder terminal_ window and enter the following command.
+Open a _Cmder terminal_ window and enter the following command:

 ```
 which git